 Below are some examples of services I provide.
 They will of course be adjusted to the needs and wishes that you and your organization have.
 My services are available in Swedish and English.

 In my lectures and workshops, my goal is eye opening experiences and insights.
 It’s important that it’s clear to the participants how the subject is relevant to them and what they do.
 I believe in experience based learning.
-Some examples of subjects in which I arrange trainings:

 What is the situation with equality in your organization?
 Equality Journey is a guide, a hands on tool, to develop equality.
 We make a bottom up analysis that starts with your overall quality standards, and produce an action plan.
 The tool is easy for you to use, and working with it doesn’t require you to have any previous experience in equality work.
 We use interactive workshops, lectures and coaching as methods to produce the action plan together with you.

-The development of the tool started in 2012, when I and Medida worked together with a client.
+The development of the tool started in 2012, when Medida and I worked together with a client.
 We realized how much a hands on approach to work with equality is needed.
 The tool we produced then has since been developed and became Equality Journey.
 The Equality Journey team now has members in Sweden, Finland and Spain.
 We have long and extensive experience on equality analysis, and on training teams in equality work, in different kinds of organizations and situations.

 For inspiration and food for thought, please visit the Equality Journey blog.